eofitg/QCheck/README.md

 # Q Check

-*A lightweight Forge 1.8.9 mod to prevent accidental item drops.*
+*A Forge 1.8.9 mod to prevent accidental item drops.*

 When you press the drop key, the mod checks if your **currently held item** is in the blacklist.
 If it is, the drop will be blocked.